tuxtof/labs/setup/prism_central/prism_central_setup.rst

 | Password                 |                          HPOC Password   |
 +--------------------------+------------------------------------------+

-6. You should now see **OK** int he Prism Central Widget (On the main Cluster page)
+6. You should now see **OK** in the Prism Central Widget (On the main Cluster page)

 Step 3 — UI Settings
 ********************

-Change Session Timeout Values
+Change Session Timeout Values while loged in as "admin"

 1. Go To Gear --> UI Settings
 2. Session Timeout for Current User = 30 minutes